microsoft/dcmkit/README.md

-# Microsoft Datacenter Migration Program Kit (DCM Kit)
+# Microsoft Datacenter Optimization Program Kit (DCM Kit)

 DCM Kit is a set of materials in a form of documents, decks and external links to help CSP partners in Hoster DC Migration Program (DCM) with their migration journey.

-Last update: March 14, 2022
+Last update: October 13, 2022

 ## Getting started